dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

       - to me, it's incredibly more complex than that. it's a matter of ethical risk and sovereignty

+### Interactions b/w the Smart Grid and Real Estate Prices

+- increased demand for smart grid in developed states
+  - but also developing states, since they are either upgrading older gear and/or installing fresh electric grid gear

+- changes to real estate (predictable) based on:
+  - (1) renewables & specifics of real-estate
+  - (2) potential of real-estate to be upgraded w/ smart grid tech
+    - the specific rollout dynamics of such technology
+  - (3) the upper bound on renewables wattage for a building
+    - e.g. urban buildings have almost no capacity for wind (on top) and less capacity for solar, but still have capacity for biological-based renewables (though these often require sunlight/external energy)
+  - (4) capacity for urban food production

+- someone can create an event-driven purchasing strategy to profit in the billions from predictable changes in real-estate strategy
+  - if you can influence policy as it crucially relates to real-estate, you can easily profit in the billions
+  - but, someone making the wrong moves here could cost america trillions. this, however, does not mean that the selfish decisions here would necessary contradict america's own interests and incentives.

+### water, irrigation and desalinization

+# Space

+- mention the conflict theory article.
+  - identify why space may lead to a post-post-westphalian transition -

 ### access to space becomes critical to a renewables economy

 - at least, until humanity has access to space, capacity for energy